sgraden/vpc/apis.md

 	* `404: A security group with the specified identifier could not be found.`

 ### POST/security_groups/{security_group_id}/rules
 Retrieves all the rules of a particular security group.
+The IP address defaults to IPv4.

 * **Required Parameters**: `security_group_id`: The security group identifier.
 * **Request Body**: The properties of the security group rule to be created: